How to Sell a House By Owner in Mississippi

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-In this guide to FSBO home sales in Mississippi, we’ll explore the more challenging aspects of selling your property by yourself, focusing on aspects that might be trickier than you think.
+But if you’re determined to sell without a Realtor, this guide should help you learn about the steps, challenges, and benefits and drawbacks of FSBO.
 We’ll walk you through the entire process of preparing, marketing, and closing on your home without the assistance of a real estate professional.

 How does selling by owner (FSBO) work in Mississippi?

 FSBO is a method of selling your home without the involvement of a listing agent.
-In a FSBO scenario, the seller assumes the responsibilities that would normally fall to their agent, such as pricing the home, marketing it to potential buyers, arranging showings, and negotiating deals.
+In this scenario, the seller assumes the responsibilities that would normally fall to their agent, such as pricing the home, marketing it to potential buyers, arranging showings, and negotiating deals.
+This lets homeowners save on agent commissions.

 Next: Consult our guide on who pays closing costs when selling a house by owner for more details.

-Most people who sell by owner will need to hire an attorney to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures.
+Most people who sell by owner need a legal professional to review and prepare key documents and make sure paperwork is filled out properly, such as the seller’s disclosures.
 We’ll address what disclosures are required when selling a house in Mississippi later in this post.

 Why sell a house by owner in Mississippi?

-To get a firsthand perspective on selling homes in Mississippi, we spoke with Sarah Renken, a Pass Christian, Mississippi agent with over eight years of experience.
+To get a firsthand perspective on selling homes in Mississippi, we spoke with Sarah Renken, a Pass Christian, Mississippi, agent with almost a decade of real estate experience.

-Renken says the Mississippi FSBO sellers she encounters often misunderstand what they’re saving vs. losing out on because “based on the national average, even though they won’t be paying 3% to 6% in commission, [as a result of selling FSBO] they’re losing out on 10% to 20% of what they could have gotten on their house because they don’t know the exact market value of what they could be getting.”
+“Based on the national average, even though they won’t be paying 3% to 6% in commission, they’re losing out on 10% to 20% of what they could have gotten on their house because they don’t know the exact market value of what they could be getting,” she explains.

 Statistically, the difference in proceeds can be even higher.